 Students completing this unit will acquire advanced problem-solving and analytical skills for the ‘diagnosis’ of service delivery blockages, quality and safety issues, and system inefficiencies.
 The unit draws upon a solid theoretical and empirical basis, and introduces students to a range of best-practice clinical redesign models and tools for use within primary, secondary and tertiary health care contexts.

 This unit is a prerequisite for CAM510 Clinical Redesign Solutions and Implementation.
-Students are expected to undertake a small clinical redesign project in their workplace as part of CAM509 and CAM510, with assessments tied to key project milestones.
-This work integrated learning approach provides students with the opportunity to improve patient care using evidence-based strategies while working towards an academic qualification.
+Students are expected to undertake a small clinical redesign project in their workplace or in a virtual environment as part of CAM509 and CAM510, with assessments tied to key project milestones.
+This (work integrated) learning approach provides students with the opportunity to improve patient care using evidence-based strategies while working towards an academic qualification.

 |Unit name||Clinical Redesign Diagnostics and Analysis|